-Lori Zaspel LSW (she/her) is a clinical social worker who specializes in grief, medical social work, and end of life issues.
-She received her masters in social work from the University of Pennsylvania in 2018 and is currently under supervision by Elizabeth McElroy LCSW pending achieving her LCSW in July of 2021.
-In addition to private grief practice, she works full-time as a geriatric social worker at Mercy LIFE West Philadelphia, and is a co-founder and death doula with the Philly Death Doula Collective.
+Lori Zaspel LCSW (she/her) is a clinical social worker who specializes in grief, medical social work, and end of life issues.
+She received her masters in social work from the University of Pennsylvania in 2018 and her LCSW in 2021.
+In addition to private grief practice, she works full-time as a therapist at CVS Health, and is a co-founder and death doula with the Philly Death Doula Collective.

 Lori is a white, cis, queer woman living in West Philadelphia.
 She strives to operate with an anti-racist and anti-capitalist lens and center social justice in her therapeutic work as well as in her life.
 As such, she utilizes relational-cultural, humanistic, feminist, narrative, and constructivist approaches in her work and is trained in Level 1 – EMDR by EMDRIA-HAP.